andreadonoso/trnd-saga/README.md

 - Global state management: React Redux
 - Recommendation system: Collaborative filtering, content-based filtering

-  # This project is still in development and NOT ready for use
+  # This project is in development and NOT ready for use
 - Test email: test@test.com
 - Test username: user009447432845
 - Password: test1234!